Garden roses: Hybrid musk

 Although they arose too late to qualify technically as old garden roses, the hybrid musks are often informally classed with them, since their growth habits and care are much more like the old garden roses than modern roses.
 The hybrid musk group was mainly developed by Rev. Joseph Pemberton, a British rosarian, in the first decades of the 20th century, based upon 'Aglaia', an 1896 cross by Peter Lambert.
 A seedling of this rose, 'Trier', is considered to the foundation of the class.
 The genetics of the class are somewhat obscure, as some of the parents are unknown.
 Rosa multiflora, however, is known to be one parent, and Rosa moschata (the musk rose) also figures in its heritage, though it is considered to be less important than the name would suggest.
 Hybrid musks are disease-resistant, repeat flowering and generally cluster-flowered, with a strong, characteristic "musk" scent.
 The stems tend to be lax and arching, with limited thorns.

 Examples include 'Buff Beauty' and 'Penelope'.

 Hybrid rugosa

 The hybrid rugosas likewise are not officially old garden roses, but tend to be included in them.
 Derived from Rosa rugosa ("Japanese rose"), native to Japan and Korea and introduced into the West circa the 1880s, these vigorous roses are extremely hardy with excellent disease resistance.
 Most are extremely fragrant, remontant, and produce moderately double, flat flowers.
 The defining characteristic of a hybrid rugosa rose is its rugose, i. e., wrinkly foliage, but some hybrid rugosas lack this trait.
 These roses often set large hips.
-Examples include 'Hansa' and 'Roseraie de l'Häy'.
+Examples include 'Hansa' and 'Roseraie de l'Haÿ'.